on4r4p/Chunklate/README.md

 **Chunklate** checks png images for file format corruption and fix them .

-##### Work in progress - Not fully working(especially with multiple errors)
+##### Work in progress - Not fully working

-**Chunklate** is in beta and it's aim is to be able to provide those features:
+**Chunklate**'s aim is to be able to provide those features:

-- Provide all informations it could get from a png file
+- Get all informations it could find from a png file
 - Repair Magic Header and Footer
 - Repair wrong chunk length
 - Repair wrong chunk name